Abate Berihun

-Abatte Barihun (אבטה בריהון; born 1967) is an Israeli jazz saxophonist and composer.
-His sound is reminiscent of John Coltrane's, who has highly influenced Barihun.
+Abate Berihun (אבטה בריהון; born 1967) is an Ethiopia-born Israeli jazz saxophonist and composer.
+His sound is reminiscent of John Coltrane's, who has influenced Berihun's style.

 Early life and career (1967–1999)

-Barihun was born in Addis Ababa, the capital city of Ethiopia to a Jewish family.
+Berihun was born in Addis Ababa, the capital city of Ethiopia, to a Jewish family.
 His house resided next to the music school of Addis Ababa University, as well as a nearby military base.
-Young Barihun fell for the march sound of the saxophones and other wind instruments emerging from the neighbouring military brass band.
+Young Berihun fell for the march sound of the saxophones and other wind instruments emerging from the neighbouring military brass band.
 He got a saxophone and joined the music school, where he was exposed to the albums of Charlie Parker and others.

-By the age of 16, Barihun joined the Ethiopian military band, with which he toured through Ethiopia and the Eastern Bloc.
+By the age of 16, Berihun joined the Ethiopian military band, with which he toured through Ethiopia and the Eastern Bloc.
 Mengistu Haile Mariam once sent him to play at Kim Il-sung's birthday in North Korea.
 This period in his life came to an abrupt end six years later, when the band's bus was ambushed by EPRDF forces, rebelling against Mengistu's Marxist dictatorship.
-Most band members were killed in the prolonged attack, and Barihun was wounded by two bullets.
+Most band members were killed in the prolonged attack, and Berihun was wounded by two bullets.

-For eight years Barihun kept playing every night at the Hilton and Sheraton hotels of Addis Ababa.
+For eight years Berihun kept playing every night at the Hilton and Sheraton hotels of Addis Ababa.
 He also played in the Ethiopian National Theater and toured with Mahmoud Ahmed.
-At the age of 21 he established his own Jazz band, with which he toured Europe three times a year.
+At the age of 21 he established his own jazz band, with which he toured Europe three times a year.
 His last European tour ended merely three weeks before his aliyah to Israel.

-Homecoming
+Immigration to Israel

-Barihun joined his family in Israel on 1999, leaving behind his ex-wife and their son Nahum.
+Berihun joined his family in Israel on 1999, leaving behind his ex-wife and their son Nahum.
 His dream - being a musician in Israel - has proven difficult to realize.
-Facing a language barrier and alimony, Barihun worked as a dishwasher in a restaurant through the day and as a night security guard.
+Facing a language barrier and alimony, Berihun worked as a dishwasher in a restaurant through the day and as a night security guard.
 His fingers were burned by dishwashing detergents, hindering his practice with his saxophones.
-He was discovered by Moshe Bar-Yuda, then head of the TOMER NGO, and formerly (1957) one of the first Israeli emissaries to Beta Israel communities.
-Bar Yuda brought Barihun together with musicologist Shlomo Israeli, who was deeply touched by Barihun's playing.
-Israeli paired Barihun with jazz pianist Yitzhak Yedid, a successful match that gave rise to the "Ras Deshen Ensemble".
+He was discovered by Moshe Bar-Yuda, then head of the Tomer NGO, and formerly (1957) one of the first Israeli emissaries to Beta Israel communities.
+Bar Yuda brought Berihun together with musicologist Shlomo Israeli, who was touched by Berihun's playing.
+Israeli paired Berihun with jazz pianist Yitzhak Yedid, a successful match that gave rise to the "Ras Deshen Ensemble".